averageSadGhost/lol_lockfile/README.md

-Get's all data from the lockfile located in the league of legends directory.
+Get all data from the lockfile located in the league of legends directory.

 ## Features